Bigg Boss (Tamil TV series) season 8: Nomination notes

+Criticism

+Some viewers criticized host Vijay Sethupathi performance, alleging that he displayed favoritism toward the women's team and certain contestants during several weekend episodes.
+These audience members perceived his interactions and feedback as lacking neutrality, with some speculating that his approach was influenced by his public support for women's causes.

+In addition, his decision to allow contestants to hear opinions directly from the public received mixed reactions.
+Critics argued that this was different from previous seasons, where contestants could only understand public opinion through audience applause and reactions during the weekend episodes.
+They felt that this change unnecessarily influenced the dynamics of the game.

+His behaviour against the housemate 'Raanav VC' and his unfair eviction also sparked contreversy.

+The eviction of house Jacquiline due to the incompletion of the cash task by just 3 seconds was not perceived good by the audience.

 Related shows

 Bigg Boss 8 Munnottom

 Bigg Boss 8 Munnottom also known as Aalum Pudhusu Aatamum Pudhusu is an Indian Tamil-language pre-launch television talk show hosted by Ma Ka Pa Anand and Mohamed Kuraishi.
 It features former contestants of Bigg Boss from the previous seven seasons along with the audience and fans of the Bigg Boss series and provides insights and discusses expectations ahead of the eighth season.
 The show is scheduled to air 6 October 2024 on Star Vijay 1.5 hours before the grand launch of Bigg Boss 8.

 Bigg Boss 8 Fun Unlimited

 Bigg Boss 8 Fun Unlimited is an Indian Tamil-language television talk show about the reality television series Bigg Boss Tamil.
 The show premiered on 20 October 2024 on Vijay Super and unaired portions of episodes are streamed on Disney+ Hotstar.